RealWhimsy/extensible-clipboard/README.md

 can be defined in ExtensibleClipboard/config/trusted-clients-config.json: Simply add the IPv4 address of your clipboard device to the list to allow access to the clipboard.

-### System
-You can adapt extensible clipboard to your needs and workflows by changing the config files or passing command line arguments.
-The following commands will demonstrate some possible use cases, that we have encountered

-#### Full package
-For deploying the complete system with server and clipboard, simply run:

-    # Start extensible clipboard full environment
-    cd ./servers
-    'target/ExtensibleClipboard/ExtensibleClipboard'

-#### Server only
-For only running a server, enter:

-    # Start extensible clipboard server
-    cd ./servers
-    'target/ExtensibleClipboard/ExtensibleClipboard' -nocbs

-This may come in handy, if you want to offer a centralized, remote server.

-#### Clipboard only
-For only running the clipboard, enter:

-    # Start extensible clipboard, clipboard-only
-    cd ./servers
-    'target/ExtensibleClipboard/ExtensibleClipboard' -nocs -cbsdomain=http://mydomain -cbsport=12345 -cshost=http://myserverdomain:12345/

-This configuration is suitable for setups, where you might connect your local clipboard to a remote server.